Agents 101

 and endpoint

-parameters to correctly run this agent!
+parameters to correctly run this Agent!

 In different terminal windows, first run remote_bob.py